 Official Commencement Exercises are held once a year in June.
-Students completing course requirements at the close of summer, fall or winter quarter will receive diplomas at the succeeding Commencement.
-All responsibility for fulfilling the requirements for graduation rests with the individual student.
+Application for graduation should be made at least one quarter before finishing.
+Students completing course requirements at the close of summer, fall or winter quarter will receive diplomas approximately eight weeks following the quarter of completion.
+All responsibility for fulfilling requirements and for applying for graduation rests with the individual student.